Constraining electromagnetic couplings of ultralight scalars from compact stars: EM wave propagation in the background of a long-range scalar field

-With the advancements in precision atomic clocks, it may be possible in future to determine the wavelength (or frequency) of a particular spectral line emitted by the magnetar to a precision of $\Delta k/k \sim 10^{-18}$.
-From Eq.~\ref{deltakbyk}, this precision would correspond to the sensitivity in $g_{\phi\gamma\gamma}$ of $\sim 10^{-23}$ GeV$^{-1}$.
-This prospective bound has been indicated by a dashed purple line in FIG. \ref{plot8}.
-The shift in the wavelength would be more pronounced for compact stars that have strong surface magnetic fields, larger dimensions, and emit signals detectable at lower frequencies.
+With the advancements in precision atomic clocks, it may be possible to determine the wavelength (or frequency) of a particular spectral line emitted by the magnetar to a precision of $\Delta k/k\sim 10^{-18}$.
+From Eq.~\ref{deltakbyk}, this precision would correspond to a sensitivity of $g_{\phi\gamma\gamma} \sim 10^{-19}~\mathrm{GeV}^{-1}$.
+This prospective bound has been indicated by a dashed purple line in FIG.~\ref{plot8}.
+The sensitivity can be further enhanced by observing low-frequency photons, which are accessible to radio telescope facilities such as the Square Kilometre Array (SKA) \cite{Huege:2016jvc} and LOw Frequency ARray (LOFAR) \cite{Geyer:2017lbi,vanHaarlem2013}.
+The constraint on $g_{\phi\gamma\gamma}$ can be further strengthened through the use of nuclear clocks, entangled clock networks, or high-precision space-based timekeeping systems \cite{Kessler:2014sct,Arakawa:2023gyq,Fuchs:2024xvc,PhysRevA.81.030302,Yang:2025agr}, by employing a large number of atoms, extending the interrogation time, and minimizing environmental noise.

+In particular, conventional atomic clocks operate at the standard quantum limit (SQL) with $N$ uncorrelated atoms, the phase evolution scales as $1/\sqrt{N}$.
+If the atoms are prepared in maximally entangled (fully correlated) states, the ensemble behaves as a single coherent quantum system and the precision can reach the Heisenberg limit (HL), where the phase evolution scales as $1/N$.
+While these conditions represent near-ideal scenarios, ongoing technological developments are steadily improving the performance of realistic systems.